silentiumtempus/lencor_archive/README.md

 5. run "**composer install**" (in case of failure during cache:clear operation you may ignore it).

-6. run "**php bin/console doctrine:schema:create**" to initialie db structure in new schema.
+6. run "**php bin/console doctrine:schema:create**" to initialize db structure in new schema.

 7. run "**fos:elastica:populate**" to populate application search cache.